 Like any other person working in the service industry, a photographer must look good.
 In addition to appearance, a photographer, if he does not specialize exclusively in landscapes, must be a good psychologist and be able to talk to people.
 A wedding photographer should be able to unobtrusively win over others, he should be able to take high-quality photographs with strangers.

-After filming, the photographer spends a lot of time on post-processing of photographs...
+After shooting, the photographer spends a lot of time on post-processing of photographs.
 At a minimum, you need: converting from RAW to jpeg, exposure compensation, color correction and manual setting of the correct white balance.
-Also, some photos need retouching quite often.
-And when there are a lot of pictures, as is usually the case, and this requires more than one day of painstaking work at the computer.
+Also, retouching of some photos is often needed.
+And when there are a lot of pictures, as it usually happens, and this requires more than one day of painstaking work at the computer.